MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/import-data-orch.md

       1. Enter the URL of the Orchestrator Web service in the form of http://computer:port/Orchestrator2012/Orchestrator.svc, where *computer* is the name of the computer hosting the web service and *port* is the port number where the web service is installed.
 (The default port number is 81.)
       ::: moniker-end

+      ::: moniker range=">=sc-sm-2019"

+      1. Enter the URL of the Orchestrator Web service in the form of http://computer:port/Orchestrator/Orchestrator.svc, where *computer* is the name of the computer hosting the web service and *port* is the port number where the web service is installed.
+(The default port number is 81.)
+      ::: moniker-end

    4. On the **Connection** page, in the **Credentials** area, either select an existing account or select **New**, and then do the following: